TruebitProtocol/truebit-nextgen-examples/function-tasks/py/numpy-pandas/README.md

 # Build and Start the example task

-Open a terminal, move to the Truebit CLI main directory and execute the following Build and Start command-line commands in sequence:
+Open a terminal, move to the root directory where you installed the examples and execute the following Build and Start command-line commands in sequence:

 ## Prerequisites

-1. Truebit CLI correctly installed.
+1. Truebit CLI correctly installed; the `truebit` command works.

 ## Build command

-1. truebit build examples/py/numpy-pandas/ -l py
+1. truebit build truebit-nextgen-examples/function-tasks/py/numpy-pandas/src -l py

 ## Build results